Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 How Is Suet Usually Used?

 • Pastry Production and Traditional Puddings: Suet is often used in pastry recipes, such as traditional British puddings.
-Its solid and firm texture helps create a flaky and tender crust.
+Its solid, firm texture helps create a flaky, tender crust.

-• Dumplings and Biscuits: Suet can be added to the dough and provide richness and texture for dumplings and biscuits [9].
+• Dumplings and Biscuits: Suet can be added to the dough to provide richness and texture for dumplings and biscuits.

-• Deep Frying: In some recipes, suet is used for deep frying due to its high smoke point and providing a unique flavor for fried foods [12].
+• Deep Frying: In some recipes, suet is used for deep frying due to its high smoke point and unique flavor.

 Learn More: Does Tallow Cure Eczema?
 Tallow Soap and Balm for Eczema